As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

-- Use a fork to break apart the salmon prior to cooking, as clumps of fish can prevent the salmon patties from holding together during cooking.
+- Use a fork to break apart the salmon prior to adding all the other ingredients, as clumps of fish can prevent the salmon patties from holding together during the cooking process.

 - To freeze: place unbaked salmon cakes on a baking sheet lined with parchment or waxed paper.
-Freeze for 3 hours, and then transfer to freezer-safe storage (these are my favorite).
+Freeze for 3 hours, and then transfer to freezer-safe storage.
 Freeze for 3-6 months.
 You can bake frozen salmon patties at the same temp, but add 2-3 minutes of cooking time.

 Air Fryer Salmon Patties